-We have agreed with the Underwriter, for a period of six (6) months after the closing of this offering, subject to certain exceptions not to (1) offer, sell, issue, pledge, contract to sell, contract to purchase, grant any option, right or warrant to purchase, lend, make any short sale or otherwise transfer or dispose of, directly or indirectly, any Class A Shares or any other securities so owned convertible into or exercisable or exchangeable for Class A Shares, (2) enter into any swap, hedge or any other agreement that transfers, in whole or in part, the economic consequences of ownership of the Class A Shares, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Class A Shares or such other securities, in cash or otherwise, or (3) file any registration statement with the SEC relating to the offering of any Class A Shares or any securities convertible into or exercisable or exchangeable for Class A Shares, or publicly disclose the intention to take any such action.
+We have agreed with the Underwriter, for a period of six (6) months after the closing of this offering, subject to certain exceptions not to (1) offer, sell, issue, pledge, contract to purchase, grant any option, right or warrant to purchase, lend, make any short sale or otherwise transfer or dispose of, directly or indirectly, any Class A Shares or any other securities so owned convertible into or exercisable or exchangeable for Class A Shares, (2) enter into any swap, hedge or any other agreement that transfers, in whole or in part, the economic consequences of ownership of the Class A Shares, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Class A Shares or such other securities, in cash or otherwise, or (3) file any registration statement with the SEC relating to the offering of any Class A Shares or any securities convertible into or exercisable or exchangeable for Class A Shares, or publicly disclose the intention to take any such action.

-Furthermore, each of our Directors and Executive Officers and our 5% or greater shareholders, except for the Resale Shareholder in the resale being registered in the registration statement of which this prospectus forms a part, has also entered into a similar lock-up agreement with the Underwriter for a period of six (6) months from effective date of the registration statement of which this prospectus forms a part, subject to certain exceptions, with respect to our Class A Shares, and securities that are substantially similar to our Class A Shares.
+Furthermore, each of our Directors and Executive Officers and our 5% or greater shareholders, has also entered into a similar lock-up agreement with the Underwriter for a period of six (6) months from effective date of the registration statement of which this prospectus forms a part, subject to certain exceptions, with respect to our Class A Shares, and securities that are substantially similar to our Class A Shares.